EPIC448/samuel.O_credit_card_processing/README.md

 so I query the "input.txt" file after every call  and store it a Object so that the Prototype function namely (AccountInfo.prototype.charge) & (AccountInfo.prototype.credit) inside of /utils/data.js can use it when the data is queried.

 Using the Luhn algroalgorithem  verify the account number before it is created and it results is returned the function that calls it.

+ Credit card nunmber was used synonymously with Account number(account_number) as a credit needs an account or bank account to be created.

 - `readFile()` or 'rl' at "./stdin_inputs.js" file reads data from users inputs
 - `format_data()` and `formate_data2()` formate the inputs from 'stdin_inputs' and 'input.js'  then parse the data to individual row s.
 The collected data are stored in an accounts as objects allowing for key ,value pairs so to query the data for later use.